mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 singularity exec --nv my-image.sif python my-code.py
 ```

 By default, the home directory and the `/tmp` directory are bound to the container.
-The `/om` or `/om2` directories are often used to store data files.
-If your programs read/write data files in these directories, bind them to the container using the flag `-B`,
+If your programs read/write data files in other directories (e.g. `/path/to/data`), bind them to the container using the flag `-B`,
 ```
-singularity exec -B /om,om2 my-image.sif python my-code.py
+singularity exec -B /path/to/data my-image.sif python my-code.py
 ```

 In summary, a common used syntax to run a program with Singularity is the following,